lucasrodes/instagram-selfcare-analysis/README.md

 ## Results
-Below we illustrate the results from the `#

 ### Palette
 The following palette was found as the most descriptive for the dataset (10 colours).
 More details on the colours are found in [this file](results/palette_rgb_codes.csv).